steveturbek/turbek.com/articles/tangible-interfaces-class.md

 - Write documentation and share to 3D sharing sites
 - Introduce Project 2

-### Project 2 Media Control Device (Week 3-5)
+### Project 2 Media Remote Control Design (Week 3-5)

 Design Brief: Design and make a working object that can control music/video on your laptop or phone.
-[Project details](.html)
+[Project details](tangible-interfaces-class-microbit-bluetooth-media-player-remote.html)

-The basic hardware and software will be provided, using Microbit Bluetooth software extension.
-[Sample code](https://makecode.microbit.org/_WwdYaeHUVMe6).

-Your task will be to design the physical form and one or more sensors to make an engaging and innovative experience.

-[Example reference model](https://www.thingiverse.com/thing:7057254#google_vignette) using the common rotary encoder sensor.

 <!--
 #### "Hacky Bird"